-The Emscher conversion is more than just the conversion of a river – its vision is a New Emscher Valley.
-But what does this vision mean?
-There is no valley in the topographical sense between Dortmund and Dinslaken.
-It’s more about a programmatic definition of a new space extending far beyond the banks of the river and the Emscher Landscape Park’s open spaces.
-The New Emscher Valley includes the region’s housing estates, infrastructure, commercial areas and industrial facilities – spaces where other stakeholders outside the EMSCHERGENOSSENSCHAFT will take up the urban planning impetus provided by the river’s conversion.
+The Emscher Conversion is more than the restructuring of a waterway – its vision is a New Emscher Valley.
+But what does this vision mean; after all, there is no valley between Dortmund and Dinslaken in a topographical sense.
+It is more about a programme to define a new space that extends far beyond the banks of the river and the open spaces of the Emscher Landscape Park.
+The New Emscher Valley incorporates the housing developments, infrastructure, business parks and industrial plants of the region: spaces where the urban development of the waterway conversion acts as a catalyst for stakeholders outside the EMSCHERGENOSSENSCHAFT.

-The “Emscher Future“ Master Plan was developed together with Emscher’s cities and districts and supported in a unanimous vote by the city and district councils.
-The Master Plan covers the following fields of activity:
+The "Emscher Future" masterplan was developed together with the cities and administrative districts along the Emscher, and supported by unanimous vote of the city and district councils.
+The masterplan covers the following fields of activity:

 - Housing development water meadows and ecological network,

 - Land development potential in the surrounding area: open spaces,

 - Land development potential in the surrounding area: housing development,